protocol/CryptoEconLab/open_problems/analytics/filecoin_mining_concentration.md

-# Concentration level in Filecoin Storage Mining and the consensus attacks
+# Concentration in Filecoin storage mining and network attacks

 ## Introduction to the problem